Turkish cuisine

 Especially in the western parts of Turkey, where olive trees grow abundantly, olive oil is the major type of oil used for cooking.
 The cuisines of the Aegean, Marmara and Mediterranean regions are rich in vegetables, herbs, and fish.
 Central Anatolia has many famous specialties, such as keşkek, mantı (especially from Kayseri) and gözleme.
-Food names directly cognate with mantı are also found in Chinese (mantou or steamed bun) and Korean cuisine (mandu) and it is generally considered to have originated in Mongolia during the 13th century.
+Food names directly cognate with mantı are also found in Chinese (mantou or steamed bun), and it is generally considered to have originated in Mongolia during the 13th century.

 Specialties are often named for places, and may refer to different styles of preparation.
 For example, Urfa kebap is less spicy and thicker than Adana kebap.
 Although meat-based foods such as kebabs are common in Turkish cuisine abroad, meals in Turkey largely center around rice, vegetables, and bread.

+History

+In the early years of the republic, a few studies were published about regional Anatolian dishes, but cuisine did not feature heavily in Turkish folkloric studies until the 1980s when the fledgling tourism industry encouraged the Turkish state to sponsor two food symposia.
+The papers submitted at the symposia presented the history of Turkish cuisine on a "historical continuum" that dated back to Turkic origins in Central Asia and continued through the Seljuk and Ottoman periods.

+Prior to the symposia, the study of Turkish culinary culture was first popularized by the publication of Süheyl Ünver's Fifty Dishes in Turkish History in 1948.
+This book was based on recipes found in an 18th-century Ottoman manuscript.
+His second book was about the 15th century palace cuisine during the reign of Sultan Mehmed II.
+Following the publication of Ünver's book, subsequent studies were published, including a 1978 study by a historian named Bahaettin Ögel about the Central Asian origins of Turkish cuisine.

 Culinary customs

 Breakfast

 A traditional Turkish breakfast is rich in variety.
-A typical serving consists of cheese (beyaz peynir, kaşar, etc.), butter, olives, eggs, muhammara, tomatoes, cucumbers, jam, honey, and kaymak, sucuk (a spicy Turkish meat similar to sausages), pastırma, börek, simit, poğaça, açma, fried dough (known as pişi), as well as soups are eaten as a morning meal in Turkey.
+A typical serving consists of cheese (beyaz peynir, kaşar, etc.), butter, olives, eggs, muhammara, tomatoes, cucumbers, jam, honey, and kaymak, sucuk (optionally spicy Turkish sausage), pastırma, börek, simit, poğaça, açma, fried dough (known as pişi), as well as soups are eaten as a morning meal in Turkey.
 A specialty for breakfast is called menemen, which is prepared with tomatoes, green peppers, onion, olive oil and eggs.
-The breakfast menu can also include kuymak (depending on the province the dish is also known as muhlama, mıhlama and yağlaş).
+The breakfast menu can also include kuymak (depending on the province the dish is also known as muhlama, mıhlama and yağlaş) or egg with spinach or potato.
 Another specialty is the Balkan Turkish dish çılbır, also known as Turkish eggs, made with poached eggs and yogurt.
 Invariably, Turkish tea is served at breakfast.
 The Turkish word for breakfast, kahvaltı, means "before coffee".